danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 Speaking for websites, you should always make sure the green lock appears in the upper left corner.
 This means the website is encrypted with HTTPS (as opposed to HTTP) and that is good.
 I can assure you that all popular mainstream websites have strong encryption.
 There's a lot of debate as to whether or not all websites always need to be encrypted.
 The short answer is yes, websites must ALWAYS be encrypted.
 Even if no login is required or the login screen is the only encrypted page, then you could be susceptible to DNS or Session Hijacking.
 We will prove that these threats are very real in later articles.
 Keep in mind that is is possible for an attacker to keep encrypted data, then decrypt it once the public learns how to break that version of the encryption.
 Yet this is highly unlikely.
 Also, keep in mind that other applications on your computer may not be safe.
 If an attacker gets the username and password for an unencrypted application, then they can use that password to log into other accounts that share the same username and password.
 You may have some applications running in the background that broadcast raw information that can be stolen.

 <b>4: The amount of time an attacker is willing to spend stealing your information.</b>
 As mentioned above, not everyone has valuable information.
 Most attackers will give up after a certain period of time.
-If you are running an unencrypted application, then it's still unlikely that the attacker is going to spend time making heads or tails of the information exclusive to the application.
+If you are running an unencrypted application, then it's still unlikely that the attacker is going to spend time making heads or tails of the information exclusive to the application let alone develop an exploit for it.

 <b>5: If you need to enter information into a router in order to access the network</b>
 Paid WiFi, even over HTTPS can be a risk.
-Hackers have ways of making a fake verions that look like the real ones.
+Hackers have ways of making fake versions that look like the real ones.
 They can even certify it for encryption free of charge with programs like [Let's  Encrypt][lets-encrypt] for free.
-If you have to provide your credit card number or anything sensative, then refer to the first two steps to assess your risk.
+If you have to provide your credit card number or anything sensitive, then refer to the first two steps to assess your risk.

 <b>Roadmap</b>